 I-9 Instructions for Graduate Students:

-Graduate Assistants are contracted to start work on August 1.
-On or before this date, you must complete an I-9 verifying your identity and employment authorization to work in the United States.
-Failure to do so will delay your first paycheck until the end of September.
-Regardless, you MAY NOT begin your work assignment until you have filed your I-9 with the Graduate School.
+Most Graduate Assistants are contracted to start work on August 1.
+On or before the contract begin date on your official offer letter from the Graduate School, you must complete an I-9 verifying your identity and employment authorization to work in the United States.
+Failure to do so will delay your ability to start work and your first paycheck will be delayed to the end of September.
+Regardless, you MAY NOT begin your work assignment until you have filed your I-9.